Artichoke Antipasto Salad with Basil Vinaigrette (Video)

 Watch the video to see if you might like to make Artichoke Antipasto Salad with Basil Vinaigrette!

 Serve the salad and wait for raves from your guests.
 I guarantee this will disappear quickly at a summer pot-luck!
+I think there are lots of other things that could be good as an ingredient in this salad.
+If you try an experiment that works, please leave a comment and let us know what you added!

-More Meatless Ideas for Using Basil Vinaigrette:
+More Recipes Using Basil Vinaigrette:

 Hearts of Palm Salad with Tomatoes, Olives, Feta, and Basil Vinaigrette ~ Kalyn’s Kitchen